 Because each household has been carefully selected and you are not allowed to do substitution, you must make every effort to conduct interviews with the eligible members identified for specific sections.
 Sometimes a household member will not be available at the time you first visit.
-You need to make at least 3 visits on three separate times of the day or days when trying to obtain an individual interview to maximize the possibility of successfully completing the individual interview.
+You need to make at least 3 visits on three different times of the day or days when trying to get an individual to maximize the possibility of successfully completing the individual interview.

-At the beginning of each day, you should examine the cover sheets of your questionnaires to see if you made any appointments for were made, make your call-backs to a respondent at a different time of day than the earlier visits; for example, if the initial visits were made in the early afternoon, you should try to arrange your schedule so you make a call back in the morning or late afternoon.
-Scheduling call-backs at different times is important in reducing the rate of non-response.
+At the beginning of each day, you should examine the cover sheets of your questionnaires to see if you have made any appointments and if yes, make sure call-back to a respondent at a different time of day than the earlier visits.
+For example, if the initial visits were made in the early afternoon, you should try to arrange your schedule to make a call back in the morning or late afternoon.
+Scheduling call-backs at different times is significant in reducing the rate of non-response.